Chlwilliams/exampleMiddleSchoolDB/readme.md

 ## Bugs:

-Currently viewing does not work properly.
+1. Currently viewing does not work properly.
+2. Columns are displaying a extra index

 ## Contributing